common-workflow-language/cwltool/cwltool/schemas/v1.1/salad/schema_salad/metaschema/salad.md

   * If the value of `jsonldPredicate` is `@id`, the field is an identifier field.

-  * If the value of `jsonldPredicate` is an object, and contains that object contains the field `_type` with the value `@id`, the field is a link field subject to [link validation](#Link_validation).
+  * If the value of `jsonldPredicate` is an object, and that object contains the field `_type` with the value `@id`, the field is a link field subject to [link validation](#Link_validation).